 Your physical activity does not have to be limited to gym time - try these activities as well:

-Need some ideas for how to meet the physical activity recommendations?
-Check out the following resources.
+Need more ideas to meet the physical activity recommendations?
+Check out the following resources: